-We first present some fundamental definitions, and then we define notions of "well-formedness" for sequences of actions.
+We first present some fundamental definitions, and then we define notions of well-formedness for sequences of actions.

 3.4.1.
-Terminology

-The COMMIT(T) and ABORT(T) actions are called completion actions for T, while the REPORT\COMMIT(T,v) and REPORT\ABORT(T) actions are called report actions for T.
+Terminology.
+The COMMIT(T) and ABORT(T) actions are called completion actions for T, while the REPORT_COMMIT(T, v) and REPORT_ABORT(T) actions are called report actions for T.

 We associate transaction names with some of the serial actions, as follows.
 Let T be a transaction name.
-If $\pi$ is either a CREATE(T) or a REQUEST\COMMIT(T,v) action, or is a REQUEST\CREATE(T'), REPORT\COMMIT(T',v') or REPORT\ABORT(T'), where T' is a child of T, then we define transaction( $\pi$ ) to be T. If $\pi$ is a completion action, then transaction( $\pi$ ) is undefined.
-In some contexts, we will also need to associate a transaction with completion actions; since a completion action for T can be thought of as occurring in between T and parent(T), some of the time we will want to associate T with the action, and at other times we will want to associate parent(T) with it.
-Thus, we extend the "transaction( $\pi$ )" definition in two different ways.
-If $\pi$ is any serial action, then we define hightransaction( $\pi$ ) to be transaction( $\pi$ ) if $\pi$ is not a completion action, and to be parent(T), if $\pi$ is a completion action for T. Also, if $\pi$ is any serial action, we define lowtransaction( $\pi$ ) to be transaction( $\pi$ ) if $\pi$ is not a completion action for T. In particular, hightransaction( $\pi$ ) = lowtransaction( $\pi$ ) for all serial actions $\pi$ for which transaction( $\pi$ ) is defined.
+If π is either a CREATE(T) or a REQUEST COMMIT(T, v) action, or is a REQUEST_CREATE(T'), REPORT COMMIT(T', v') or REPORT_ABORT(T'), where T' is a child of T, then we define transaction(π) to be T. If π is a completion action, then transaction (π) is undefined.
+In some contexts, we also need to associate a transaction with completion actions; since a completion action for T can be thought of as occurring in between T and parent(T), some of the time we want to associate T with the action, and at other times we want to associate parent(T) with it.
+Thus, we extend the transaction(π) definition in two different ways.
+If π is any serial action, then we define hightransaction(π) to be transaction(π) if π is not a completion action, and to be parent(T), if π is a completion action for T. Also, if π is any serial action, we define lowtransaction(π) to be transaction(π) if π is not a completion action, and to be T, if π is a completion action for T. In particular, hightransaction(π) = lowtransaction(π) = transaction(π) for all serial actions π for which transaction(π) is defined.

-&lt;sup>12These actions are called "serial actions" because they are exactly the external actions of a "serial system" of the given type.
+8 These actions are called serial actions because they are exactly the external actions of a serial system of the given type.
 More will be said about serial systems later in the paper.

 We also require notation for the object associated with any serial action whose transaction is an access.
-If $\pi$ is a serial action of the form CREATE(T) or REQUEST\COMMIT(T,v), where T is an access to X, then we define object( $\pi$ ) to be X.
+If π is a serial action of the form CREATE(T) or REQUEST_COMMIT(T, v), where T is an access to X, then we define $object(\pi)$ to be X.

 We extend the preceding notation to events as well as actions.
-For example, if $\pi$ is an event, then we write transaction( $\pi$ ) to denote the transaction of the action of which $\pi$ is an occurrence.
-We extend the definitions of "hightransaction," "lowtransaction," and "object" similarly.
-We will extend other notation in this paper in the same way, without further explanation.
+For example, if π is an event, then we write transaction(π) to denote the transaction of the action of which π is an occurrence.
+We extend the definitions of hightransaction, lowtransaction, and object similarly.
+We extend other notation in this paper in the same way, without further explanation.

 Now we require terminology to describe the status of a transaction during execution.
-Let $\beta$ be a sequence of actions.
-A transaction name T is said to be active in $\beta$ provided that $\beta$ contains a CREATE(T) event but no REQUEST\COMMIT event for T. Similarly, T is said to be live in $\beta$ provided that $\beta$ contains a CREATE(T) event but no completion event for T. (However, note that $\beta$ may contain a REQUEST\COMMIT for T.) Also, T is said to be an orphan in $\beta$ if there is an ABORT(U) action in $\beta$ for some ancestor U of T.
+Let β be a sequence of actions.
+A transaction name T is said to be active in β provided that β contains a CREATE(T) event but no REQUEST_COMMIT event for T. Similarly, T is said to be live in β provided that β contains a CREATE(T) event but no completion event for T. (However, note that β may contain a REQUEST_COMMIT for T.) Also, T is said to be an orphan in β if there is an ABORT(U) action in β for some ancestor U of T.